gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-app/on_init.md

+---
+title: On Init
+order: 3
+---

-# Support
+# On Init

-> Contact support
+> Send order object with payment details updated

 ## Overview

-> The BAP will send the id of an entity for which support is required from the
+> The BPP will send the draft order with the payment and fulfilment terms to the
-> BPP.
+> BAP.

 ## Request

 ### URL

-> /support
+> /on_init

 ### Method